BechyCherisme/sailsbibx/README.md

-# Sailsbib Gatsb used to developed
+# Sailsbib running Gatsby CLI, built with Gatsby development server

 This is an site is built using gatsby & uses tailwindcss